dagu-org/dagu/README.md

 - ETL pipeline
 - Machine learning / AI

-## Why not other popular workflow engines like Airflow?
+## What's the difference from other workflow engines like Airflow?

-Popular workflow engines, Airflow, Prefect, or Temporal, are powerful and valuable tools, but they require writing code such as Python to run workflows.
-In many cases, there are already hundreds of thousands of existing lines of code written in other languages such as shell scripts or Perl.
-Adding another layer of Python on top of these would make it even more complicated.
-So we decided to develop a new workflow engine, Dagu, which allows you to define DAGs in a simple declarative YAML format without coding for workflow definition.
-It is self-contained, standalone, has zero dependencies, and does not require DBMS.
+Popular workflow engines, Airflow, Prefect, Luigi, or Temporal, are powerful and valuable tools, requiring users to write code such as Python or Golang to run workflows.
+However, there are already hundreds of thousands of existing lines of code in other languages such as shell scripts or Perl in many cases.
+Adding another programming layer on top of these would increase the complexity and become hard to maintain.
+So instead, we decided to develop an easy-to-use workflow engine that does not need any coding.
+Also, it is self-contained, standalone, has zero dependencies, and does not require DBMS.

 ## ️How does it work?